Mapping Firms' Locations in Technological Space: A Topological Analysis of Patent Statistics: Introduction

-Given the high dimensionality of the problem, some dimensionality reduction is clearly needed.
+Given the high dimensionality of the problem, some dimensionality reduction seems warranted.
 Commonly used methods include principal component analysis (PCA), multi-dimensional scaling (MDS), and various algorithms for clustering (e.g., k-means clustering).
-However, even though these existing methods provide some simplified visualization and description, fundamental issues remain unresolved: collapsing data in space or time would eliminate useful information about the direction of inventive activity.
+However, even though these existing methods provide some simplified visualization and description, fundamental issues remain unresolved: collapsing data would eliminate useful information about the direction of inventive activity.
 For example, Figure \ref{Figure - mapper(n20_m0_cos)} (a) shows a PCA that projects onto a two-dimensional plane 333 major firms’ patent portfolios (vectors of logged patent counts across 430 USPTO classes) in 1976--2005.
-It visualizes the data and shows some patterns.
-For instance, huge clusters of points on the left side would seem to suggest many firms conduct R\&D in close proximity, but this “densely populated area” could partly be an artifact of collapsing the other 428 dimensions.\footnote{ See Appendix Figure \ref{Figure - mapper(cos_log_pca3d)} for a three-dimensional PCA, which is slightly more informative than the two-dimensional PCA.
-Note the other 427 dimensions are still missing.} Similar issues arise in other existing methods, due to information loss (see section 6 for an example of clustering).
+Huge clusters of points on the left side would seem to suggest many firms conduct R\&D in close proximity, but this “densely populated area” could partly be an artifact of collapsing the other 428 dimensions.
+Similar issues arise in other existing methods, due to information loss (see section 4.4 for an example of clustering).
 Thus, a faithful representation of the positions and directions of R\&D requires new descriptive tools that avoid arbitrarily collapsing data, provide intuitive visualizations of how firms’ patent portfolios evolve over time, and permit quantification of these dynamics.

 This paper presents such a new method to represent firms’ locations as a combinatorial/topological object (shape graph), which can be easily visualized and quantified in a variety of ways using graph theory.
 We adapt and extend a tool from computational topology called the Mapper procedure \parencite{singh2007topological}.
 This algorithm is well founded on mathematical concepts from computational topology and geometry, such as the Reeb graph, and aims to preserve the topological and geometric information of the original data, in two steps.
 First, it clusters data points in each local neighborhood based on a distance metric of one’s choice (e.g., cosine distance).
 Second, it connects clusters with edges if a pair of clusters shares at least one data point.
 Hence, even though the resulting graph might appear to visualize data on a two-dimensional plane--—see Figure \ref{Figure - mapper(n20_m0_cos)} (b)---as in the PCA plot, the shape graph retains the notions of proximity and continuity (in the original space) with edges between neighboring nodes.